- ICH GCP

 Measurements performed supine with head stabilized, arms alongside body, cervical spine neutral.

-Probe placed at midpoint trapezius.
+Probe placed at the midpoint of the trapezius.

 Ultrasound gel applied for optimal contact.